byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 The MMS was carefully designed and implemented as a system offering a high degree of security.

-Which was not particularly easy: Monero multisig itself is already a multi-faceted if not to say complex process and thus not trivial to secure, and the MMS is a powerful if not to say complex system on top of that, so it's no wonder that there are various possible security issues.
+Which was not particularly easy: ByteRub multisig itself is already a multi-faceted if not to say complex process and thus not trivial to secure, and the MMS is a powerful if not to say complex system on top of that, so it's no wonder that there are various possible security issues.

 Note that this the very **first** version of the MMS, and it may well be that people using it in different circumstances will uncover new security problems beyond those mentioned here, or let some of them appear in a different light.
 There is reasonable hope however that the MMS does not have any deep and basically "unrepairable" conceptual flaws.